-CS/SB 1000 requires a pedestrian crosswalk on a public highway, street, or road which is located at any point other than at an intersection with another public highway, street, or road (midblock crosswalk) to be controlled by coordinated traffic control signal devices and pedestrian control signals that conform to the requirements of Chapters 4D and 4E of the most recent Manual on Uniform Traffic Control Devices (MUTCD) and other applicable Florida Department of Transportation (FDOT) specifications.
+PCS/CS/SB 1000 requires that before a pedestrian crosswalk on a public highway, street, or road which is located at any point other than at an intersection with another public highway, street, or road (midblock crosswalk) can be installed, a traffic engineering study must be conducted by a Florida licensed profession engineer and the study must recommend installation of the midblock crosswalk.

+A midblock crosswalk on a public highway, street, or road with a posted speed limit more than 20 miles per hour must be controlled by coordinated traffic control signal devices and pedestrian control signals that conform to the requirements of Chapters 4D and 4E of the most recent Manual on Uniform Traffic Control Devices (MUTCD) and other applicable Florida Department of Transportation (FDOT) specifications.
+Traffic control signal devices and pedestrian control signals at a midblock crosswalk must be coordinated with traffic control signal devices at intersections adjacent to the crosswalk.